equinor/configsuite/docs/source/user_guide/getting_started.rst

     }

     config = {
-        "monkey": 13,
         "donkey": 16,
         "horse": 28,
+        "monkey": 13,
     }

     suite = configsuite.ConfigSuite(config, schema)
-    assert suite.valid:
+    assert suite.valid

     for animal, frequency in suite.snapshot:
         print("{} was observed {} times".format(animal, frequency))

+.. testoutput:: [dict]

+    donkey was observed 16 times
+    horse was observed 28 times
+    monkey was observed 13 times

-As you can see, the elements of a ``Dict`` is accessible in ``(key, value)`` pairs in the same manner ``dict.items`` would provide for a Python dictionary.
+As you can see, the elements of a ``Dict`` is accessible in ``(key, value)`` pairs in the same manner ``dict.items()`` would provide for a Python dictionary.
 The reason for not supporting indexing by key is ``Dict``, contrary to ``NamedDict``, is for dictionaries with an unknown set of keys.
 Hence, processing them as key-value-pairs is the only rational thing to do.